Azure vs AWS Comparison

 AWS also offers a range of integration options, including APIs, SDKs, and command-line tools.
 However, its integration capabilities are generally considered to be more limited than Azure’s.

-• Security
+• Assurance

 When it comes to security, both Azure and AWS offer robust security features.
 Azure offers a range of security features, including network security, identity and access management, and data encryption.
 Azure also complies with a range of industry-specific security standards, such as HIPAA and PCI DSS.